quantopy-dev/quantopy/docs/source/getting_started/index.rst

                 <div class="card-body">

 Selecting or filtering specific rows and/or columns?
 Filtering the data on a condition?
-Methods for slicing, selecting, and extracting the data you need are available in pandas.
+Methods for slicing, selecting, and extracting the data you need are available in quantopy.

 .. image:: ../_static/schemas/03_subset_columns_rows.svg
    :align: center